The Board of Directors: Reflecting the diversity of our operations

 Governance and Customer Experience

-- Marco Dodier, president
+- Marco Dodier, chair

 - Geneviève Bich